wwazed/Image_Background_Remove/README.md

 **Model Architecture**: Detectron2's Mask R-CNN model is used for instance segmentation.
 The model is pre-trained on the COCO dataset.
 The device is set to either GPU or CPU depending on availability.
 **Segmentation Masks**: Once the model detects the objects in the image, it outputs segmentation masks, which are used to identify the object of interest.
 **Mask Application**: The mask is applied to the image to isolate the object, removing the background around the detected object.
+## Dataset
+The image dataset is retrieved from https://www.kaggle.com/datasets/mexwell/locbeef-beef-quality-image-dataset
 ## Requirements
   1. Python 3.12
   2. PyTorch